Charlestown Ropewalk

 The Charlestown Ropewalk is a former ropewalk facility located in Charlestown, Massachusetts, at the former Boston Navy Yard.
 At over 1300 ft long, it is the only standing ropewalk facility still existent in the United States.
-It is currently under study as a pending Boston Landmark by the Boston Landmarks Commission.

-The ropewalk building was constructed between 1834 and 1838.
+The ropewalk building was constructed between 1834 and 1837.
 It was designed by Alexander Parris, who also designed much of the rest of the Charlestown Navy Yard, and other landmarks throughout Massachusetts.
 From its opening in 1838 until its closing in 1970, it made most of the cordage used by the United States Navy.
 When the Navy Yard was closed in 1973, the building was acquired by the Boston Redevelopment Authority.